 Memoria Press has been creating many of their own products for presenting a classical Christian education for many years.
 They now have complete grade-level packages with lesson plans that incorporate their resources along with some from other publishers for pre-K through tenth grade.
 All subjects are covered, including Bible/religion.

 A Curriculum Manual is included with each course.
-They have specific teaching instructions in about the first ten pages followed by detailed, daily lesson plans showing what resources to use, which pages to cover, and extra instructions as needed.
-Check-off boxes can be used if you want this Curriculum Manual to also serve as your record book.
-These manuals have a suggested schedule for how much time to allot to each subject and the order of subjects, but this is followed by a blank schedule for you to customize your own schedule.
+The manuals have specific teaching instructions in about the first ten pages followed by detailed, daily lesson plans showing what resources to use, which pages to cover, and extra instructions as needed.
+Check-off boxes can be used if you want the Curriculum Manual to also serve as your record book.
+These manuals have a suggested schedule for how much time to allot to each subject and the order of subjects, but it is followed by a blank schedule for you to customize your own schedule.
 Appendices at the back of each manual include prayers, memory work, and other helpful resources appropriate to each level.
 They also feature read-aloud book lists, poetry lists, and music and art lists that show which selections correlate with each week’s lesson for kindergarten through second grade.
-Lists of read-aloud books that correlate with lessons are included for grades three through six.
+Lists of read-aloud books that correlate with lessons are included for junior kindergarten through sixth grade.

-The Jr. Kindergarten (pre-K) program teaches number and letter recognition as well as how to write all of them.
+The Jr. Kindergarten (pre-K) program teaches number and letter recognition as well as handwriting.
 The program includes other resources such as Richard Scarry's Mother Goose, Hailstones and Halibut Bones, Big Thoughts for Little People, and The Book of Crafts: Jr. Kindergarten.

 The first-grade program continues to develop phonics and reading skills along with other subjects in a manner similar to that of the kindergarten program.
 Math is taught using the second half of Rod and Staff's Beginning Arithmetic and the first unit of Rod and Staff's Working Arithmetic.
 Spelling and cursive handwriting are also introduced at this level, using Traditional Spelling I and New American Cursive 1.
 Classic children’s literature begins to play an important role in the curriculum with fifteen read-aloud books and the Memoria Press StoryTime Treasures study guides.
 Children continue with The Story Bible and its companion, Christian Studies Enrichment.
 The entire program can be completed in about three to four hours per day.